On the symmetries in the dynamics of wide two-layer neural networks: Conclusion

 \section{Conclusion}

-\looseness=-1 We have explored the symmetries of infinitely wide two-layer ReLU networks and we have seen that: $(i)$ they adapt to the orthogonal symmetries of the problem, $(ii)$ they reduce to the simple dynamics of a linear network in the case of an odd target function and $(iii)$ when the target function depends only on the orthogonal projection onto a lower-dimensional sub-space $H$, the dynamics can be reduced to a lower-dimensional PDE.
-In particular, when $f^*$ is the Euclidean norm, this PDE is over a one dimensional space corresponding to the angle $\theta$ between the particles and $H$.
+We have explored the symmetries of infinitely wide two-layer ReLU networks and we have seen that: $(i)$ they adapt to the orthogonal symmetries of the problem, $(ii)$ they reduce to the dynamics of a linear network in the case of an odd target function and lead to exponential convergence, and $(iii)$ when the target function depends only on the orthogonal projection onto a lower-dimensional sub-space $H$, the dynamics can be reduced to a lower-dimensional PDE.
+In particular, when $f^*$ is the Euclidean norm, this PDE is over a one-dimensional space corresponding to the angle $\theta$ between the particles and $H$.
 We have presented numerical experiment indicating that the positive particles converge to the subspace $H$ in this case and leave the proof of this result as an open problem.
 We also leave as an open question whether the results of Section~\ref{sec:sym} extend to deeper networks.